 As told to

-Tony Richmond has worked in film since the early sixties, starting out from the very bottom as a clapper-board loader on From Russia With Love.
+Tony Richmond has worked in film since the early 1960s, starting out from the very bottom as a clapper-board loader on From Russia With Love.
 He gradually worked his way up the ranks, becoming Nicolas Roeg’s assistant camera operator on John Schlesinger’s Far from the Madding Crowd from 1967, before becoming a cinematographer outright in the late sixties – one of his early solo efforts was with Jean-Luc Godard, on his intoxicating 1968 Rolling Stones film, Sympathy for the Devil.

-Then, Richmond and Roeg became a team, working together on 1971’s Aussie chimera, Walkabout, 1973’s gothic classic, Don’t Look Now, and his experimental sci-fi feature, The Man Who Fell To Earth, in 1976.
+Then, Richmond and Roeg became a team, working together on 1971’s Aussie chimera, Walkabout, 1973’s gothic classic, Don’t Look Now, and his experimental sci-fi feature, The Man Who Fell to Earth, in 1976.
 Richmond has worked as a cinematographer ever since, working on every type of movie you could imagine, from moody dramas like Sean Penn’s The Indian Runner, to glossy comedies like Legally Blonde and baroque horror films like Antonia Bird’s highly underrated Ravenous.

 His hiring on The Man Who Fell to Earth was surprisingly quick and simple: “I got a call from Nic one day and he said, ‘listen, I’m in America.
 Go in to the British Lion offices on Monday, sort out a deal, and get out here by the end of the week.’
 It was that quick.”